 Speech and Language Pathology Scholarship.
 The members of the Valdosta Junior Service League have established this scholarship for an undergraduate or graduate student majoring in communication disorders, who has completed 50 semester hours, has a minimum 3.0 GPA, and has demonstrated financial need (Applicants must have a Free Application for Federal Student Aid, FAFSA, application on file with the Office of Financial Aid).
 Selection is made by the College of Education Scholarship and Honors Committee.
-Contact the Special Education and Communication Disorders Department for application information.
+Contact the Department of Communication Sciences and Disorders for application information.